 MMA’s age of the specialist, when the jiu-jitsu black belt fought the karate champion in a test to see whose style reined supreme, is passing away.
 Nowadays, you have to be good at everything.
 Former UFC welterweight champion Georges St-Pierre was one of the first to embody that approach.
 No wonder he is one of Pico’s favorites.

 But don’t think he’ll employ a wrestling-heavy style.
 Pico has other ideas.

 “In MMA, my strongest point is going to be my boxing.
 I feel most comfortable on my feet,” Pico said.
 “I want to be exciting and knock guys out.
 My opponents will have a hard time taking me down.”

 Between now and then, and 2020 and 2016, there is plenty to fill the days.
 As long as there are airline miles to rack up, techniques to hone and tournaments to win, Pico will keep getting up at 4:30 in the morning, reaching past the snooze button.

 “One day, that alarm clock will go off, and I’ll be able to continue sleeping,” Pico said.
 “When it goes off now, I think about how short this time is.
 I love what I’m doing now, and I want to do as much as I can when I’m younger, so when I’m older I can do the things I want…When I’m on the podium, it’s all worth it.
 I don’t want sleeping in to be on my conscience.”

 Scott Harris writes about mixed martial arts and other topics for Bleacher Report and other places.
 His article series, The Beaten Path, regularly features the top prospects in MMA.
+For the previous installment in the series, click here.
 For more, follow Scott on Twitter.
 All quotes obtained firsthand unless otherwise noted.